Risk Category 5

 Silage is grass or other green fodder compacted and stored in airtight conditions without first being dried.
 The plastic is used to create an anaerobic atmosphere inside the bale.
 It is a fermented, high-moisture stored fodder used as animal feed.
 Veterinarian Dr. Cat Berge wrote this article about how penicillium moulds in grass- and corn silage can affect rumen health.
 She concludes that the rumen microbial environment can be disrupted by the antibiotic effects of some of these silage moulds, paving the way for other problems.
 Moulds can produce mycotoxins and can pave the way for other potentially pathogenic organisms.
 Some organisms increase the heat inside the bale.
 Quick tests for mould can be purchased, however mould can form in patches and can be highly variable.
 The area that is tested may not be the infected area.
 Please note that not all moulds that can grow on silage are toxic, some are harmless and their colour can often identify these.

 Recently Shoalhaven Dairy Farm in NSW lost 250 cows in one of the biggest cases of botulism in recent years.
-According to a vet in article, there is a lack of awareness amongst dairy farmers about the risks of botulism.
+According to a vet in this article, there is a lack of awareness amongst dairy farmers about the risks of botulism.
 Botulism is a rapid onset, usually fatal disease caused by the toxin produced by the bacterium Clostridium botulinum.
 A rotten carcass of a rodent, snake, lizard or other rotting organic material in poorly prepared silage is often the cause.
 The toxin travels through the bloodstream and attacks the nerve endings causing paralysis.
 Veterinarian Helen Schaefer said that with high doses this could lead to sudden death or in low doses it can present as muscle weakness.

 Feeding silage is also linked to an increased risk of Listeria monocytogenes.
 Page 12 of this FSANZ document recommends that farmers not feed silage to cows producing milk for raw cheese production, unless the business can show that it will not affect the health of the cows or the suitability of the milk.
 The management to ensure the dangers of silage are appropriately mitigated requires a lot of monitoring and is time-consuming.